galactic-embassy/space-manifesto/README.md

 The content of **Space Manifesto** is AI generated and curated and edited by the Galactic Embnassy.

+An AI-generated manifesto is a document created by an artificial intelligence system that outlines the principles and beliefs of a specific group or organization.
+These manifestos may cover a wide range of topics, such as politics, philosophy, economics, or technology.
+They may also be specific to a particular field or industry.

+The process of creating an AI-generated manifesto typically involves training a machine learning model on a dataset of existing manifestos or similar texts.
+The model is then used to generate new text that aligns with the themes and ideas present in the training data.

+One potential benefit of an AI-generated manifesto is that it could help to identify and articulate new or unconventional ideas that may not have been considered by human authors.
+Additionally, an AI-generated manifesto could be used to generate a wide range of alternative perspectives on a given topic, allowing for more diverse and inclusive discussions.

+However, it's important to note that the quality and content of an AI-generated manifesto will depend on the quality and bias of the dataset used to train the model.
+Therefore, it's important to be aware of the limitations of the technology and to critically evaluate the content of an AI-generated manifesto before accepting it as a valid representation of a group or organization's beliefs.

 Visit our [Zotero Group](https://www.zotero.org/groups/4602256/galactic) for a complete bibliography.

 ## Principles

 1.	**Exploration:** \
-We will explore and chart the vast expanse of space, seeking out new worlds and discovering the mysteries of the universe.
+We will actively explore and chart the vast expanse of space, seeking out new worlds and discovering the mysteries of the universe.
-We will actively seek out new opportunities for exploration and discovery in the vast expanse of space.

 2.	**Cooperation:** \
 We will work together as a global community, pooling our resources and knowledge to achieve common goals.